 Concerta Addiction Treatment

 Stimulant addiction requires professional treatment in many cases, especially because these drugs can cause serious psychological effects that can resurface months or even years after an individual stops abusing the drug.
-According to the US Department of Veteran Affairs, certain medications may be used during treatment, especially early on, including antipsychotics and antidepressants, but the strongest treatment methods currently known for stimulant addiction are behavioral therapies.
+Certain medications may be used during treatment, especially early on, including antipsychotics and antidepressants, but the strongest treatment methods currently known for stimulant addiction are behavioral therapies.

 These methods can help change the way patients feel and think about their Concerta abuse and help them learn how to avoid further issues with abuse in the future.
 In addition, patients need to be assessed and treated for any co-occurring disorders that may exist along with their addiction to Concerta.